snehitak20/shark-bait/README.md

 ## Reflection

 For this project, it was important to learn what HTML semantics are.
 Additionally, it was important to know what webpage accessibility standarda are.
-To create a logical structure in the HTML file, it was important to know which HTML semantics were most appropriate to us.
+To create a logical structure in the HTML file, it was important to know which HTML semantics were most appropriate to use.
 This project stands out because it follows the requirements that are needed for an accessible webpage.

 ## License